stenglein-lab/tick_surveillance/README.md

 There are two ways to run the BLAST:

 1. **Remote option:** By using BLASTn with the -remote option.
 This is very slow but doesn't require a local copy of the BLAST database.
 To run this way, set the `remote_blast_nt` parameter to true.
 This sends the sequences to a remote NCBI server for BLASTing.
-2. **Local option:** Alternatively, if you have a local copy of the nt BLAST database installed, you can specify its location using the `local_nt_database` parameter, which should be the path of a local nt database.
+2. **Local option:** Alternatively, if you have a local copy of the nt BLAST database installed, you can specify its location using the `local_nt_database_dir` parameter, which should be the path to a directory containing a local nt database.
+The name of this database is expected to be "nt", but this name can be changed by overriding the `local_nt_database_name` parameter.

 These options can be configured on the command line, for example:

 ```
-nextflow run stenglein-lab/tick_surveillance -profile test,singularity --blast_unassigned_sequences true --remote_blast_nt true
+nextflow run stenglein-lab/tick_surveillance -profile test,singularity --blast_unassigned_sequences --remote_blast_nt true
 ```

 Or in a nextflow config file, for instance: